Skidamek/AutoModpack/README.md

     <a href="https://modrinth.com/mod/automodpack"><img src="https://img.shields.io/modrinth/dt/k68glP2e?logo=modrinth&label=&style=flat&color=242629" alt="Modrinth"></a>
 </h1>

-AutoModpack is a Minecraft modification that aims to simplify the process of updating modpacks.
-Designed for private servers.
-With this mod, players no longer have to manually update each mod or the entire modpack.
-The tedious task of updating is handled automatically, making the gaming experience more seamless and enjoyable.
+**AutoModpack** is a Minecraft modification that aims to simplify the process of managing modpacks.
+Designed for private **servers**.
+With this mod, players no longer have to manually update each mod or the entire modpack to achive parity with the server.
+This tedious task is handled automatically, making the gaming experience more seamless and enjoyable.

 [(OUTDATED) Showcase (YouTube video)](https://youtu.be/lPPzaNPn8g8)